syncfusion-content/ej2-react-docs/ej2-react/barcode/datamatrixgenerator.md

 ---
 layout: post
 title: Datamatrixgenerator in React Barcode component | Syncfusion
-description: Learn here all about Datamatrixgenerator in Syncfusion React Barcode component of Syncfusion Essential JS 2 and more.
+description: Learn here all about datamatrixgenerator in Syncfusion React Barcode component, its elements, and more.
 control: Datamatrixgenerator
 platform: ej2-react
 documentation: ug